sudhirmohanraj/math_functions/README.md

 ==============
 A utility project containing methods to solve problems.

+Project Currently has the following functionalities.
-For example: It might be to find a duplicate number in an array.
+- find a duplicate number in an array.
-Or Basic Data Structure problems like finding the reverse of a string
+- find middle element in a linked list.
+- Reverse a given string.
+- Remove duplicates from an array while maintaining order.